-- (1) Actual ownership is the aggregate of: (a) all shares held by a director; (b) all Deferred Units held by a NED; and (c) 50% of Performance Share Rights held by the CEO.
-The value of DUs / Performance Share Rights / shares used in the calculation of actual holding is based on the higher of (a) cost value at time of grant / acquisition, or (b) market value as at 10 May 2021. - (2) DUs were granted to NEDs only.
-Mr Holmes received Performance Share Rights. - (3) Salary for calculating ownership levels is the 2021 base salary of AUD 800,000 (USD 615,520).
+(1) Actual ownership is the aggregate of: (a) all shares held by a director; (b) all Deferred Units held by a NED; and (c) 50% of Performance Share Rights held by the CEO.
+The value of DUs / Performance Share Rights / shares used in the calculation of actual holding is based on the higher of (a) cost value at time of grant / acquisition, or (b) market value as at 6 April 2022.

+(2) DUs were granted to NEDs only.
+Mr Bond received Performance Share Rights on commencement in April 2022.